EM Strasbourg Business School: Programs

 Students can focus their studies in banking and finance, entrepreneurship and management, finance, accounting and auditing, supply chain management, management of information systems, and marketing and sales.
-The school maintains a large undergraduate and graduate exchange program with nearly 200 partner institutions located in 55 countries all over the world, such as Trinity College, Dublin, Indian Institute of Management Bangalore, and HEC Montréal.
+The school maintains a large undergraduate and graduate exchange program with nearly 200 partner institutions located in 55 countries all over the world, such as Trinity College Dublin, Indian Institute of Management Bangalore, and HEC Montréal.

 Ranking

 Since 2000 and as of 2020 it has been one of the elite grandes écoles in France, ranking in the top 17 business schools in the nation.
 It is the only French business school to operate under the umbrella of a traditional university, the University of Strasbourg.
 This model was inspired by U.S. and other international models.
 The school is the only one in France to be ranked in the Shanghai academic ranking of world Universities through its affiliation with the University of Strasbourg.

 In 2022, the Financial Times ranked the Masters in Management program 71st in the world.

+In 2025, EM Strasbourg's Programme Grande École (PGE) is ranked 45th in the world by the Financial Times 2025 Masters in Management ranking (top 10 in France).